About Surrey

 Published in: 1889 Washington's Magazine - “If you find yourself in Vancouver, Surrey is an excellent home base for exploring the city while retreating to a quieter place to stay.
 The coastal town, about 30 minutes from the city, is a worthy side trip or destination on its own.” ~ Ryn Pfeuffer

-Seeing Canada: Stanley Park and the Surrey Spice Trail in B.C.
+Seeing Canada: Stanley Park & the Spice Trail

 Featured On: Seeing Canada - “Canadian journalist Brandy Yanchyk travels to British Columbia where she explores the culinary scene on Surrey’s Spice Trail." ~Brandy Yanchyk